-- With drain holes facing outside, position the sleeve towards the wall until the support brackets are set on wall edge.
-Leave 1⁄4 " space in between the wall and sleeve for caulking. - Ensure parallel position between Wall Sleeve and wall opening.
-Wall Sleeve must be square for the CondoPack to slide into it. - 3.
-Attach Wall Sleeve to the building: - a.
-Secure the support brackets to the wall using five screw holes on each side. - b.
-Secure side panels into the structural wall using fasteners.
+With drain holes facing outside, position the sleeve towards the wall until the support brackets are set on wall edge.

+- a.
+Leave 1⁄4 " space in between the wall and the wall sleeve for insulating with Low Expanding Insulation Foam (FIG 13).
+Ensure parallel position between Wall Sleeve and wall opening.
+Wall Sleeve must be square for the Condo Pack to slide into it. - b.
+Attach Wall Sleeve to the building: - Secure the support brackets to the wall using five screw holes on each side. - Secure side panels into the structural wall using fasteners.